alesinicio/shrtnr/README.md

 Simple PHP URL shortener that uses two single files to achieve all functionality

 The shrtnr project provides a very simple way for people to build their own URL shorteners using just two files (plus a .htaccess to provide REST functionality).
 The idea is to get long and complex URLs and turn them into small addresses that can be easily distributed.
+For example, you can turn `http://www.complexdomain.com/waaaaytoolongurltoremember` into something like `http://yourdomain.com/simple`.

 <h2>Shortened links types</h2>
 Shrtnr allows you to use automatically generated sequential URL for each link that is shortened or to create your own customized links.